First check entry requirements

 Take a look at how courses are delivered, search for different courses in the subject you want to do and check out the details.

-- What are the modules like?
-Which are most interesting, or most relevant to your career direction?
+Which are the most interesting or relevant to your career direction?

 Compare course providers and locations